 Sharlet: I remember at one point, someone was having a party, and they put up signs in the halls asking for women who lived in the building to volunteer to — well, as I recall, they were gonna set up cages, and they were going to have the women be cage dancers.
 I was like, Oh, great, ironic misogyny.

 Nuxoll: In the early stages, it was mostly people who wanted to be artists in New York City, who needed some space to work, who didn’t have a ton of money and were willing to explore.
 The second and third groups of people who moved into the spaces below us were just, frankly, spoiled brats.
-There were so many different parties happening at all different nights that the cacophony could get numbing.
+There were so many different parties happening on all different nights that the cacophony could get numbing.
 Saturday morning, Sunday morning, there’d be vomit in the stairwells.
-And because it was commercial space, there wasn’t any sanitation department pickup, so we were paying for our garbage removal.
+And because it was commercial space, there wasn’t any sanitation-department pickup, so we were paying for our garbage removal.
 But all the new people who came in didn’t know whose dumpster was whose, and people would break open each other’s dumpster locks and just throw their couch in it or whatever.
 It was Lord of the Flies.

-Around 2000, as 255 was filling up, young postgraduates (generally chefs, or music producers, or fashion assistants) began moving into the building across the street, 248 McKibbin.
+Around 2000, as 255 was filling up, young postgraduates (generally chefs, music producers, or fashion assistants) began moving into the building across the street, 248 McKibbin.
 Like 255, the apartments were flimsily arranged loft spaces where three residents might pay around $500 a month each plus utilities for a 900-square-foot apartment.

 Goodman: When other building owners caught wind of what was starting to happen out there, everybody started realizing they were sitting on cash cows.